tritonJS826/brain100/br-general-python/README.md

 prisma migrate deploy
 ```

-### 7. Start locally the FastAPI server with connection to the dockerized posgresql
+### 7. Start locally the FastAPI server with connection to the dockerized postgresql and grafana

 ```bash
 cd br-general-python